Skip to Content

 The third pool gets the most sun and is the most popular spot for cooling off on a hot Vermont day.
 Visit this Vermont swimming hole during the week to avoid the crowds.

-Directions: From Montgomery Center, take Route 58 East and park in the small gravel pull-off.
+Directions: From Montgomery Center, take Route 58 East and park in the gravel pull-off.
 It’s a steep trail down to the river.
 From here, you must walk upstream (maybe in-stream) until you come to the swimming area.

 Read Next: 13 Gorgeous Lakes to Visit in Vermont for Your Summer Vacation